Big data expansion affects how IT teams treat and retain information. Many businesses forego all but the most rudimentary...

 This trend enables a wide array of compute services to search, catalog, analyze and present enormous amounts of raw data from inside and outside the enterprise.
 Big data experts call this type of architecture a data lake, and public cloud providers like AWS offer the services, processing scale and storage capacity needed to architect these data lakes for big data projects.

-Workload complexity is a big challenge when you implement data lakes on AWS and in other public clouds.
+Workload complexity is a big challenge when you implement AWS data lakes in other public clouds.
 A data lake is more than a single application, workload or service.
 Instead, it cobbles together interrelated services to manage and transform enterprise data.
 Data lake users will likely need additional services to enhance performance and securely tie everything together.

 Data lake features